FSMaxB/rust-meetup-talk-porting-futures01-03/README.md

-# Talk: Rust futures and porting vrom 0.1 to 0.3
+# Talk: Rust futures and porting from 0.1 to 0.3

 ## Setup
 ```